lynnlangit/TeamTeri/5_Public_Cloud_Genomics/GCP-Genomics/README.md

 ## Google Genomics DeepVariant Tool

+DeepVariant is a and open source deep learning library which reconstructs the true genome sequence from HTS sequencer data with significantly greater accuracy than previous classical methods.
+DeepVariant transforms the task of variant calling, as this reconstruction problem is known in genomics, into an image classification problem using TensorFlow.

 * Source Code for [`Deep Variant` on GCP](https://github.com/google/deepvariant)
 - Google [`Deep Variant `Tutorial](https://cloud.google.com/genomics/docs/tutorials/deepvariant)
 - Google [`Deep Variant` Code Lab](https://codelabs.developers.google.com/codelabs/genomics-deepvariant/#0)